Applications and processes can start automatically on login on macOS,

 inspect the kernel extensions that have been loaded using the

-Putting this all together, a bash alias called help
+Putting this all together, a bash alias called help combines all of

 these steps in order to quickly check for auto-launching code (as well